What do we actually mean when we say chametz?

 Even a minute particle of chametz is forbidden on Passover.
 Even if the amount of chametz in a mixture is only 1/1000th of the total, the entire mixture is forbidden as chametz!

 However, if chametz became mixed into food before Passover, it is nullified, provided that it is less than 1/60th of the volume of the entire mixture and that it has become completely dissolved into the mixture and cannot be discerned.

 It is forbidden to eat chametz from midday on the fourteenth of Nissan, that is, from the beginning of the seventh hour.
 One who transgresses this prohibition is subject to lashes according to the Torah, for the verse states (Deuteronomy 16:3): You shall not eat chametz with it [the Paschal sacrifice].
 The traditional explanation for this verse is that the prohibition of eating chametz starts from the time when the Passover sacrifice could be offered after midday of the fourteenth of Nissan.

-The Sages, in order to prevent people from transgressing the prohibition inadvertently, decreed that the prohibition of eating and deriving benefit from chametz starts at the beginning of the sixth hour.
-Thus, during the sixth hour, the prohibition is Rabbinic; afterwards the prohibition is from the Torah.
+The Sages, in order to prevent people from transgressing the prohibition inadvertently, decreed that the prohibition of eating chametz begins at the beginning of the fifth hour and the prohibition of deriving benefit from chametz starts at the beginning of the sixth hour.
+Thus, during the fifth and sixth hour the prohibition is Rabbinic; after the sixth hour the prohibition is from the Torah.